thomasweitzel/zolarwind/README.md

   If the entry is omitted or set to `false`, the post will not have KaTex support.

 - **extra.diagram**: either `false` (default) or `true`.
-  Controls loading of the necessary JavaScript to render the Mermaid diagram, If set to `true`, the post will be rendered with Mermaid support for displaying diagrams by using the `diagram()` shortcode.
+  Controls loading of the necessary JavaScript to render the Mermaid diagram.
+  If set to `true`, the post will be rendered with Mermaid support for displaying diagrams by using the `diagram()` shortcode.